nikolaynag/chain-ski/README.md

 This is an experimental project dedicated to a new concept of running gear.
 The idea is to make something similar to continuous track, but with rollers fixed on chain links instead of a vehicle.
-Each link of the track chain a bogie that rolls over a closed-loop rail mounted on the vehicle.
-Two adjacent links share same axle and rail contour is carefully calculated to provide continuous whole-loop rolling.
-The mechanism does not involve any sliding friction and in theory can provide a good alternative for inline  skates, at least on rough or soft surfaces.
+Each link of the track chain is a bogie that rolls over a closed-loop rail mounted on the vehicle.
+Two adjacent links share same axle.
+Rail contour is carefully calculated to provide continuous whole-loop rolling.
+The mechanism does not involve any sliding friction and in theory can provide a good alternative to inline  skates, at least on rough or soft surfaces.

 # Construction